avr2002/Deep-Learning-with-TensorFlow-and-Keras/README.md

 # NOTES: Deep Learning with TensorFlow and Keras, 3rd Edition

-## My Notes from Deep Learning with TensorFlow and Keras by Amita Kapoor, Antonio Gulli, Sujit Pal.
+## My Notes from the Book Deep Learning with TensorFlow and Keras by Amita Kapoor, Antonio Gulli, Sujit Pal.

 ### <a href="https://amzn.eu/d/bmsYYTq">🔗Book-Link</a>